gruntwork-io/terragrunt/_docs/rfc/imports.md

 circular reference here where you need the context of the child to know the exact values of the attributes being set in the parent (although you won't know the full setting of `remote_state` without seeing the child).

-Additionally, here we take advantage of the `merge` feature to deep merge the two configurations for `remote_state`.
+Additionally, here we take advantage of the `deep_merge` feature to deep merge the two configurations for `remote_state`.
 This is equivalent to having the following `remote_state` block in the child config:

 ```hcl
 remote_state {